thingsboard/thingsboard.github.io/docs/mqtt-broker/install/docker.md

 ## Stop and start commands

 In case of any issues you can examine service logs for errors.
-For example to see ThingsBoard MQTT Broker logs execute the following command:
+For example to see TBMQ logs execute the following command:

 ```
 docker compose logs -f tb-mqtt-broker